Business

 • The MLK March and Celebration, the largest of its kind in the US, is the highlight of DreamWeek.

-• Events will be hosted all across the city and can take a variety of forms, including symposiums, panel discussions and debates, film screenings, concerts, and even art exhibits.
+• Events will take place across the city and can take a variety of forms including symposiums, panel discussions + debates, film screenings, concerts, and art exhibits.

 THE WRAP